web-ridge/react-native-ridge-navigation/README.md

 - Automatic deep-linking
 - Real-time light/dark mode
 - Out of the box scroll restoration (on web), because screens in tab are pushed on top of each other!
+- A lot of control over the web layout
+- Universal links (already works, but docs need work)
+- PWA documentation (already works, but docs need work)

 ## Example